 Basic principles, followed during the Taijiquan exercise, gradually release tension from the mind and body.
 These principles can also be practiced during any activity, and even while resting.
 They include correct posture and skeletal alignment, intentional relaxation, and use of the whole mind and body to accomplish even simple movements.
 Long term practice of Taijiquan offers people robust health, a calm and clear mind, and surprising strength and self-confidence.

 The self-defense aspects of Taijiquan teach one to harmonize with adversity.
-The perception and lightness fostered by regular practice allows one to sense an opponent’s intention, and change position to neutralize or return their energy.
-Taiji is sometimes called “the art of change,” and accomplished practitioners can change position and direction several times for every change a novice makes.
-Regular practice also develops “internal strength,” which can be many times stronger than the binding force of muscle and bone.
-This strength is only released once the opponent’s center has been identified.
+The perception and lightness fostered by regular practice allows one to sense an opponent’s slightest movement, and change position to neutralize or return their energy or force.
+Taiji is sometimes called “the art of change,” and accomplished practitioners can meaningfully change position and direction several times for each change a novice makes.
+Regular practice also develops jin, or “internal strength,” which can be many times stronger than the binding force of muscle and bone.
 The name Taiji refers to the circular diagram of yin and yang, while the word Quan translates as “boxing.”
-The Taiji student ultimately seeks to release all internal and external conflicts, gradually arriving at a state of peace.
+The Taiji student ultimately seeks to release all internal and external conflicts, gradually arriving at a state of peace and happiness.